 After the binding strips are cut out and sewn together lengthwise, I then quilted all three layers, following the white guidelines.Then, the raw edges were trimmed evenly.

-36" x 33" Saddle Pad, all three layers quilted together
+36" x 33" Saddle Pad, all three layers quilted together and raw edges trimmed.
+Ready for the binding. |

 The hand-stitching does take some time, but well worth it, in my opinion!
 By hand-stitching. more control is given to each stitch and how the binding lays on the back-side.